idaholab/MontePy/doc/source/starting.rst

 Writing a File
 --------------

-The :class:`mcnpy.mcnp_problem.MCNP_Problem` object has the method :func:`mcnpy.mcnp_problem.MCNP_Problem.write_to_file`, which write the problem's current state as a valid MCNP input file.
+The :class:`mcnpy.mcnp_problem.MCNP_Problem` object has the method :func:`mcnpy.mcnp_problem.MCNP_Problem.write_to_file`, which writes the problem's current state to a valid MCNP input file.

 >>> problem.write_to_file("bar.imcnp")

 If no changes are made to the problem in MCNPy the entire file will be just parroted out as it was in the original file.
-However any objects (e.g., a  cell) that were changed (mutated) will have their original formatting discarded, and MCNPy will decide how to format that object in the input file.
+However any objects (e.g., two cells) that were changed (mutated) will have their original formatting discarded, and MCNPy will decide how to format that object in the input file.

 For example say we have this simple MCNP input file (saved as foo.imcnp) ::